Phantom Cine Toolkit for MacOSX & Demo Features

 - Time Code is Fixed to 24 fps in the demo version.

 - Time Code time is Fixed to 09:09:09:00

 - Supports 8-bit, 10-bit, 12-bit and 14-bit Phantom Cine files.

-The Phantom Cine Toolkit is now fully GPU accelerated!
+The Phantom Cine Toolkit is fully GPU accelerated using OpenCL!
 By using the GPU, the rendering of the imagery is significantly sped up.
-Any Mac with MacOSX 10.7.4 or later can take full advantage of your GPU’s power, increasing render performance.
-Users can expect at least a 2x to 4x speed improvement over previous releases.
+Any Mac with MacOSX 10.10.5 or later can take full advantage of your GPU's power, increasing render performance.
+Users can expect at least a 2x to 4x speed improvement over previous CPU based releases.